The 1619 Project grapples with the horrors of slavery. This artist brilliantly translated it into a book for kids

 When the 1619 Project came out in The New York Times two years ago, it prompted many people to think about how slavery is central to America’s founding.
 On the surface, it might seem like the material is not suitable for children, with its complicated concepts and stories of violence.

 The artist Nikkolas Smith doesn’t think so.
-He’s illustrated a new book called Born on the Water, written by Nikole Hannah-Jones and Renee Watson, and published by the new Penguin Random House imprint Kokila.
-The book translates The 1619 Project into a story for seven- to 10-year-olds.
+He’s illustrated a new book called Born on the Water, written by Nikole Hannah-Jones and Renée Watson, and published by the new Penguin Random House imprint Kokila.
+The book translates the 1619 Project into a story for 7- to-10-year-olds.
 It explores the vibrant, sophisticated cultures of West Africa; how African people were kidnapped by enslavers, thrown into ships, and forced into unpaid labor in the United States; and ultimately, how these Black Americans fought for freedom, pushing America to fulfill its promise of democracy.

 Smith said illustrating the book was one of the most challenging endeavors of his career, but he calls it a “dream project.”
 He was tasked with communicating these ideas clearly through his paintings and helping children understand this dark history without overwhelming them.
 Smith strategically uses color, African symbols, and carefully drawn facial expressions to help the reader see the humanity of the Black people who endured this fate.